Visiting Artist, Santa Fe

 I took off by myself with much excitement.

-Ranger and Tonto and Billy the Kid spent time in the local jail.
+Ranger and Tonto, and I read Billy the Kid had spent time in the local jail.

-I anticipated immersing myself in its famous and highly marketed greatest
+I anticipated immersing myself in its famous and highly marketed special

-I wanted to see the action of a full year active marketplace for art.
+I wanted to see the action of an all-year-round marketplace for art.

-I sought to understand a governing body that could keep tourist come back
+I sought to understand a governing body that could keep tourists coming

-by maintaining urban design anchored in the past, tied by multiple cultures.
+art - by maintaining homogenous urban design anchored in the past, tied together by multiple

-And by that, turn it into dollars –
+And through that, turn the location into dollars –

-the economy’s major source of profits, through a strong art market.
+the economy’s major source of profits is from the art market.